lvmor/grow/README.md

 Changes I would make to this project if I continued to work on it:

 - Create a mobile app
-- Add data visualization chart for #pages and date
+- Add data visualization chart for # of pages and date
 - Add reminders feature

 ---